Miragon/miranum-connect-basic-template/README.md

 ## Prerequisites

-Before using this template, make sure you have a running instance of Camunda Platform 7 set up.
+Before using this template, make sure you have a running instance of Camunda Platform 7 or Camunda Platform 8 set up.
-This template relies on Camunda Platform 7 for process execution and integration.
-You could easily change to a different process engine by adding the corresponding Miranum Connect adapter dependencies.
+This template includes the necessary dependencies for both versions of Camunda.
+To switch between Camunda Platform 7 and Camunda Platform 8, you can update the application.yaml file as described below.

 ## Getting Started